 The Rhode Island Department of Corrections’ Medication-Assisted Treatment Program

 Rhode Island was the first state to offer enhanced treatment for an opioid-use disorder to its entire prison population.
 Currently, inmate detoxification and medication-assisted treatment (MAT) services are offered.
 Rhode Island also developed a system that allows the person to continue MAT once they are released, including the creation of a re-entry treatment plan.
 Case management helps to identify recovery services including primary care, community clinics, and referrals for specialized health care needs.

 You don’t have the sort through the options for a Rhode Island drug or alcohol rehab alone.
-Our treatment support specialists are available 24/7 at (800) 662-HELP (4357) to answer your questions and help find the right rehab for you.
+Our treatment support specialists are available 24/7 at 800-926-9037 (Who Answers?) to answer your questions and help find the right rehab for you.

 - Substance Abuse and Mental Health Services Administration.
 (2020).
 State Estimates of Substance Use and Mental Disorders.